unitedastronomer/AppleBCM57XXEthernet/README.md

 ### macOS Catalina and earlier
 For Catalina and older, it is possible to use either the: <Br>
 1. The easy way: [FakePCIID and FakePCIID_BCM57XX_as_BCM57765.kext](https://github.com/RehabMan/OS-X-Fake-PCI-ID), or;
-2. Using the `Broadcom BCM57785 patch` from the sample.plist of Opencorepkg - in combination with `device-id`, and `compatible` device property injection of a native model (BCM57765):
+2. Using the `Broadcom BCM57785 Patch` from the sample.plist of Opencorepkg - in combination with `device-id`, and `compatible` device property injection of a native model (BCM57765).
+Do not inject your real device-id, we will need to spoof it to a natively supported one, copy the following as it is:

 |Key*|Value|Type|
 |-|-|-|
 |compatible |pci14e4,16b4 |String |